Ancient Vessels

 - Correct lifeboat shape.
 Lifeboats are covered properly.
 This feature is out of reach for other builders.

-- High-detailed davits--another technical aspect that is only possible by us.
+- High-detailed davits--another technical aspect that is only from us.

 - Simulated steel plates, not a flat shiny hull like a cheap toy.